the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 ### Slack

-Most of our team coordination will happen through [the Collab Lab Slack team](https://the-collab-lab.slack.com) and, in particular, your team channel.
+Most of our team coordination will happen through [the Collab Lab Slack team](https://the-collab-lab.slack.com) and in particular your team channel.

 If you’re not already super familiar with Slack, no worries!
 Here are a couple of tips to help you use it like a pro!